 I’m not sure if this tourte is Italian in origin or a tribute to Italy via the French, or just Michel Richard, since the layers, yellow representing white (what white – ish food is better than light and fluffy scrambled whole eggs?) pretty much correspond to the colors of the Italian flag.
 Milanese is well..from Milan.

 Although this Tourte Milanese looks difficult, it isn’t.
 You cook eggs and spinach and roast red bell peppers.
 The rest is rolling out dough and layering ham and cheese along with the three, and that’s it – unless you feel the need to butcher a pig and make cheese.
 It makes a beautiful brunch treat or anytime main dish.
 Switch out some of the ingredients for ingredients you like – for instance, broccoli instead of spinach, turkey instead of ham, cheddar cheese instead of swiss.
 Endless possibilities.

 Oh, the 10 eggs?
-Remember, this serves anywhere from 4 to 8 people, depending on the size of the slices.
-That’s two or less eggs per person.
+Remember, this serves anywhere from 6 to 8 people, depending on the size of the slices.
+That’s barely an egg per person.
 It sounds much worse than it actually is.

 1 pound puff pastry, chilled - homemade or store bought.
 If using store bought, roll both sheets together for 1 lb, then cut off a 1/4 lb for the top of the torte.
 Use any scraps to cut out designs for the top, if desired.